jeeb/avisynth/distrib/Readme/readme_history.txt

 For a more logical (non-historical) arrangement of changes see readme.txt

-20200415 3.5.? (dev)
+20200417 3.5.? (dev)
 --------------------
 - frame properties framework, IScriptEnvironment extension
-  - like in VapourSynth
-  - new field in VideoFrame: avsmap, type is AVSMap which is basically a reference counting struct for holding array of variants
+  - Core and concept ported from VapourSynth - thank you
+  - Frame properties are really per-frame data which can only be read and written within runtime functions.
+    Source filters can feed into frame properties useful data such as information on colorimetry.
   - frame properties are key-value(s) pairs
     - Key is an alphanumeric identifier.
     - Values can be of single value or array of type